Williams family of Hastings, Avoca Avenue

 Charlemont Street late of Lower Baggot Street.
 She left 800 in personal

-executor.
-She was buried at Mount Jerome.
+was her executor.
+She is buried at Mount Jerome with her mother.

-2 Campbell William Williams, second son born circa 1807 admitted Kings Inn in 1823.
+2 Campbell William Williams, second son born circa 1799 admitted Kings Inn in 1823.

 He was living at 47 Baggot Street and married Julia Knox on 22 Sep 1827 at St Peter’s

-© June Bow & Karen Poff - January 2023
+© June Bow & Karen Poff - January 2023/updated January 2023